moxy-community/Moxy/README.md

 ## Android studio and Intellij templates
 **We will change this template in future**
-In order to avoid boilerplate code creating for binding activity, fragments and its presentation part, we propose to use Android Studio templates for Moxy.
+In order to avoid tedious task of writing boilerplate code for binding activities, fragments and its presentation parts, we recommend use of Android Studio templates for Moxy.

 ## Links
 **Telegram channels from original moxy community**